 Summary : The Norwegian territory of Svalbard and the islands that make up the archipelago offer a tremendous wildlife and birdlife experience, as well as a fascinating lesson in glaciology.
+The islands were first used as a whaling base in the 17th and 18th centuries and are now celebrated as a breeding ground for many seabirds, along with marine mammals and the elusive polar bear.
 This voyage focuses on the western and northern coast of Spitsbergen, and as far north as the permanent pack ice.
-Sail north on an expedition ship perfectly suited for remote polar exploration.
-Encounter the icon of the Arctic—the polar bear—hunting for seals and other protein sources to sustain them through the Arctic summer.
-This area has the highest concentration of wildlife and places of historic and scenic interest in the archipelago.
-Days are busy with shore excursions to places of historic interest, visits to wildlife colonies, viewing the exquisite native flora and soaking up the stunning landscapes.
-Short or long hikes on shore are another feature along with regular cruising in the Zodiacs.
+Your expedition vessel is perfectly suited for remote polar exploration.
+With her high ice classification, she can push further to the north along the edge of the ice pack.
+It is here you may encounter the icon of the Arctic—the polar bear—hunting for seals and other protein sources to sustain them through the Arctic summer.
+Throughout the journey, enjoy a comprehensive series of presentations by polar specialists, providing an excellent background to the expedition.
+Days are busy with shore excursions to places of historic interest, visits to wildlife colonies, viewing native flora, and soaking in the stunning landscapes.
+Short or long hikes onshore are another feature along with regular cruising in Zodiacs.
 Sea kayaking is another popular option.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Arrive at Bourbonhamna, known for the beluga whales that transit the narrow sound.
 Head out in Zodiacs for the first time in search of belugas.
 Adult belugas are pure white and the younger calves a mottled grey color.
 It is estimated there are approximately five to ten thousand belugas in the Svalbard population.
 The beluga has no dorsal fin - a diagnostic feature of whale species that live in the high Arctic such as the narwhal and bowhead - and it has been postulated the lack of dorsal fin is an adaptation to living in waters that are frequently covered by ice.
-At Bourbonhamna hike to Ingebrigstenbukta stopping to view the old hunting cabin and other artefacts along with piles of beluga whalebones, a reminder of Svalbard's hunting past.
-It is also a great place to see reindeer.
+At Bourbonhamna, hike to Ingebrigstenbukta stopping to view the old hunting cabin and other artifacts along with piles of beluga whale bones, a reminder of Svalbard's hunting past.
+This is also a great place to see reindeer.

-Coming around the most southerly point of Spitsbergen, you will push into the broad expanse of Storfjorden.
-Exploring Dolerittneset near Kapp Lee, the lush vegetation of this region is remarkable given the latitude—70° North.
-This area has a large scattering of reindeer antlers, however, it is the plethora of ancient whalebones that makes the excursion so memorable.
+Coming around the most southerly point of Spitsbergen, the ship will push into the broad expanse of Storfjorden.
+Exploring Dolerittneset near Kapp Lee, the lush vegetation of this region is remarkable given the latitude at 70° North.
+This area has a large scattering of reindeer antlers; however, it is the plethora of ancient whale bones that makes the excursion so memorable.
 Some 400 years ago, whales were hunted almost to extinction in the waters surrounding Svalbard.
 Now nature has turned the decaying old bones into items of beauty.
-Time and the elements have altered their original shape and sculpted them into works of art, covered in blankets of green mosses and grasses, black and orange lichen, and framed with purple saxifrage, yellow cinquefoil and white sandwort flowers.
+Time and the elements have altered their original shape and sculpted them into works of art, covered in blankets of green moss and grasses, black and orange lichen, and framed with purple saxifrage, yellow cinquefoil, and white sandwort flowers.
 They are fascinating photographic subjects.
 Now, even after death, the noble whale supports life by robustly protecting the delicate flora from the harsh winds and providing nutrients to ensure their survival.

 Returning to the west coast, explore the glacier-filled bay leading into Hornsund.
 The entire archipelago of Svalbard is a lesson in glaciology and your onboard guides will explain the formation of this fantastic landscape during hikes and Zodiac excursions.
 Hornsund is home to the Polish Polar research station and a good place to see reindeer and Arctic foxes.

 The rocky shores of Krossfjorden are home to numerous bird colonies and a range of species.
-The ship will anchor in a protected harbor, launch the Zodiacs and cruise along the bird cliffs near the 14th of July Glacier.
-Bearded and ringed seals are known to frequent the waters here and we watch out for them in the dark waters of the fjord.
+The ship will anchor in a protected harbor.
+Board a Zodiac and cruise along the bird cliffs near the 14th of July Glacier.
+Bearded and ringed seals are known to frequent the waters here—watch out for them in the dark waters of the fjord.
 Lilliehook Glacier, at the northwestern head of Krossfjorden, is an incredible sight.
-The glacier face stretches just over four miles and has a height of around 80 meters—viewed from the Zodiac cruise you come to appreciate the enormous scale of your surroundings.
-Large colonies of birds inclusind kittiwakes and ivory gulls can be seen diving at the front of the glacier when chunks calve off stirring up the nutrients in the water.
+The glacier face stretches just over four miles and has a height of around 262-feet.
+Viewed from the Zodiac, you come to appreciate the enormous scale of your surroundings.
+Large colonies of birds including kittiwakes and ivory gulls can be seen diving at the front of the glacier when chunks calve off, stirring up the nutrients in the water.
 Polar bears can often be seen patrolling here because of the number of seals on ice.

 Sailing out of Krossfjorden and Kongsfjorden, you may be fortunate enough to see the historic airship anchor pylon near the scientific community of Ny Ålesund.
 This remote outpost earned its place in aviation pioneering history as a starting point for North Pole aviation exploration.
 Notable pioneer aviators including Zeppelin, Amundsen, Ellsworth, Byrd and Nobile all passed through Ny Ålesund.
-Nearby, Smeerenburgfjorden has a four hundred year history of whaling and is a favorite spot as we round the northwestern tip of Spitsbergen.
-A wander along the beach looking at the blubber cookers, or an hour behind a tripod shooting landscapes on your camera might be on the schedule, all the while looking for wildlife that can appear anywhere in Svalbard.
+Nearby Smeerenburgfjorden has a four-hundred-year history of whaling and is a favorite spot as the expedition rounds the northwestern tip of Spitsbergen.
+Spend time wandering the beach looking at the blubber cookers or spend an hour behind a tripod shooting landscapes on your camera, all while looking for wildlife that can appear anywhere in Svalbard.

 Continue north and east up into the ice, hoping to cross the 80° north parallel.
 Approaching the ice-edge the ship slows down and all hands are either on the bridge or out on the outer decks scanning for wildlife.
-Bearded seals, ringed seals and walrus may be found hauled out on the edges of the ice.
+Bearded seals, ringed seals, and walrus may be found hauled out on the edges of the ice.
 Harp seals swim in herds of 10 to 20 through the open water channels in the ice.
-A buttery colored lump miles away on the ice metamorphoses into a polar bear as we slowly work our way through the ice toward it.
-The Vavilov is perfectly designed for near silent approach and the captain takes great pride in bringing you in as close as possible to the wildlife without disturbing it for some great photographic opportunities.
+A buttery-colored lump miles away on the ice metamorphoses into a polar bear as the ship slowly works its way through the ice toward it.
+The ship is perfectly designed for a near silent approach and the captain takes great pride in bringing you in as close as possible to the wildlife without disturbing it for some great photographic opportunities.

 Enter Leifdefjorden and slowly cruise towards the Monaco Glacier.
 This vast sweep of ice more than four miles wide provides a fabulous backdrop for a Zodiac cruise.
 Ice caves and tumbling seracs are an impressive sight as are the thousands of black-legged kittiwakes feeding on the upwelling of rich nutrients found near the sub-glacial outflow.
 A morning of cruising in the ice is best followed by a hike on the tundra.
-Red phalaropes, purple sandpipers and vibrant tundra provide plenty of viewing and photography opportunities.
-The geology is fascinating and it is a great chance to see reindeer and Arctic foxes.
+Red phalaropes, purple sandpipers, and vibrant tundra provide plenty of viewing and photo opportunities.
+The geology is fascinating, and this is a great chance to see reindeer and Arctic foxes.